apache/accumulo-website/_docs-2/administration/upgrading.md

 Upgrading to Accumulo 2.0 is done by stopping Accumulo 1.8/9 and starting Accumulo 2.0.

-Before stopping Accumulo 1.8/9, install Accumulo 2.0 and configure it by following the [2.0 install instructions]({% durl getting-started/quick-install %}).
+Before stopping Accumulo 1.8/9, install Accumulo 2.0 and configure it by following the [2.0 quick start]({% durl getting-started/quickstart %}).

 There are several changes to scripts and configuration in 2.0 so be careful when using configuration or automated setup designed for 1.8/9.
 Below are some changes in 2.0 that you should be aware of: